andreisarabia/simple-notes/README.md

 ## Install the correct packages

 Now that you have Node running, you can install the packages needed to run the app.
-You can run `npm run bootstrap:db` on the CLI to install all packages.
+You should run `npm run bootstrap:db` in your CLI to install all packages.
 This will first run `npm i` in the root directory, then `npm i` in the `client` folder.

 ## Have a configured MySQL Database

-The machine running this app should have access to a MySQL database.
+The machine running this app should have access to a (running) MySQL database.
 Please create a file called `config.json` in the root directory, as that is where the app expects the configuration to be.
-The bare minimum it expects is a `host`, `user`, `password`, and the name of the `database` to connect to.
+The bare minimum the file expects is a `host`, `user`, `password`, and the name of the `database` to connect to.
 For more possible options, please consult the MySQL Node.js docs here: [https://github.com/mysqljs/mysql#connection-options](https://github.com/mysqljs/mysql#connection-options).

-The **very** first time you run this app, you should first run `npm run bootstrap:db`.
+The **very** first time you run this app, you should run `npm run bootstrap:db`.
 This will run the script (found [here](https://github.com/andreisarabia/simple-notes/blob/master/server/database/bootstrap.js)) to create the tables in the database specified in the aforementioned `config.json`.

 ## And finally... running the app